malico89/MITcourses/README.md

 PSET3, Random Walk:
 * ps3.py: problem set I worked on.
 Includes Room and Robot classes, as well as methods to handle walk, cleaning and random re-orientation.
 Supporting files used for visualization and simulations of many robots/rooms (not written by me but included in this repository for functionality).

+PSET4, Stochastic modeling
+* ps4.py: problem set I worked on.
+Simulates a bacteria population in a human with and without antibitoic treatment.
+Many trials are simulated and the average of all trials is plotted with pylab helper function from the problem set.
+Also includes calculations of 95% confidence intervals using the standard error.